micropython/micropython/docs/library/pyb.UART.rst

        Returns the number of bytes waiting (may be 0).

-    .. method:: UART.writechar(char)

-      Write a single character on the bus.  ``char`` is an integer to write.
-      Return value: ``None``.
-See note below if CTS flow control is used.

 .. method:: UART.read([nbytes])

    Read characters.
 If ``nbytes`` is specified then read at most that many bytes.